Sheffield’s 'first' black salon, Tyrah's Touch, aims to break down taboos surrounding mental health

 However, those wishing to use it need to be referred through a social worker, a doctor or a support worker prior to setting up their appointment.

-Ursula further stated that the collaboration with the housing association and the council will aid in identifying any black community members who are suffering from mental health concerns so that the service can be provided to them.
+Ursula further stated that the collaboration with the housing association together with Sheffield City Council will aid in identifying any black community members who are suffering from mental health concerns so that the service can be provided to them.

 The salon’s founders also aim to help train council staff around cultural sensitivity when it comes to dealing with black children and teaching them about black skin.